MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/jobs.md

 {% raw %}

-See [Workflow syntax for Github Actions](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) in Github docs.
+See [Workflow syntax for GitHub Actions](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) in GitHub docs.

 > A workflow run is made up of one or more jobs.
 Jobs run in **parallel** by default.
 >